Floyd B. Olson: Final days

 In 1935, Olson ruled out the possibility of running for president in the 1936 election, as a third-party candidate.
 Instead, on November 18, 1935, he announced his intention to run against longtime incumbent Thomas Schall for one of Minnesota's U.S. Senate seats.
 His chances improved the next month when Senator Schall died in office following a road accident, and Elmer Benson, the interim successor to Schall chosen by Olson, promised not to run for the seat in the 1936 election.

 However, Olson's own health was beginning to fail.
-Having suffered from severe ulcers ever since his election, Olson went to the Mayo Clinic in December 1935 and was diagnosed with stomach cancer.
-Although the cancer would eventually prove fatal, Olson was not told of the seriousness of his condition, as was the practice of the day.
+Having suffered from severe ulcers ever since his election, Olson went to the Mayo Clinic in December 1935 and was diagnosed with stomach cancer (although sources differ on what type of cancer it was, stomach cancer is the most likely candidate).
+The cancer would eventually prove fatal, though Olson was not told of the seriousness of his condition until near the end of his life.

 Thus reassured of his "good health", Olson proceeded to further weaken himself by not only resuming his duties as governor but also beginning to organize his party's state convention and returning to his senatorial campaign.
 As he stumped across the state, promising to support federal ownership of monopolies, his cancer metastasized.

 Olson last made a public appearance on June 29, 1936, giving a stump speech in Minnehaha Park in Minneapolis.
 The next day, he returned to the Mayo Clinic for treatment, but it was too late.
 He died there on August 22 at the age of 44.
+He was buried in Lakewood Cemetery.

+Olson has gone on to inspire generations of activists and politicians in Minnesota.
+He was easily one of the state's most influential politicians.